jomartin-999/spring-boot-for-vmware-gemfire/docs/actuator.md

 Table 13.
 Continuous Query(CQ), Statistic Details

-The VMware GemFire Continuous Query system is also tracked with the following additional details on the client:
+The [vmware-gemfire-name] Continuous Query system is also tracked with the following additional details on the client:

 <table class="tableblock frame-all grid-all" style="width: 90%;">